agunter7/Space_Invaders_Arcade_Emulator/README.md

 # Space Invaders (Intel 8080)
-A Windows emulator for the Space Invaders arcade machine running on an Intel 8080 CPU, written in C.
+Emulates a Space Invaders arcade machine running on an Intel 8080 CPU, written in C.
+Target OS is Windows 10.

 # Build
 The project uses a makefile to compile the C source files.
-In a windows environment, this makefile will not be useable by default.
+In a windows environment, this makefile will not be usable by default.
 In order to use the makefile, you will need:

 A) Git for Windows [https://gitforwindows.org/]